 How you define the discount rate depends on the context.

 The discount rate will either be the interest rate you use to calculate the net present value (NPV) of your business or the interest rate your bank charges you for short term loans.

 For this guide, we're going to look at the discount rate from an NPV perspective and not worry about interest rates from the bank.

-We will look at both in this guide.
+We will look at both in this guide - a few sections below.

 First, we need to know more about NPV.

 What is Net Present Value (NPV) and Discounted Cash Flow (DCF) Analysis?

 You will need to know your NPV so you can conduct an adequate discounted cash flow (DCF) analysis.
 Both NPV and DCF use the discount rate in their calculations.